kannankvs/md2/SAI_1.5 Release notes.md

         _In_ const sai_attribute_t *attr_list,
         _Out_ uint64_t *count);
   ```
-PRs related to Resource monitoring function addition are [942](https://github.com/opencomputeproject/SAI/pull/942)
+PRs related to Resource monitoring function addition is [942](https://github.com/opencomputeproject/SAI/pull/942)

 ## 2.5 SAI counter
 Defining counters explicitly per object type imposes restrictions to their usage.
-Hence the new counters model introduces APIs to query which objects support which counters and create a counter object that can be dynamically attached to other objects
+Hence the new counter's model introduces APIs to query which objects support which counters and create a counter object that can be dynamically attached to other objects

 ### 2.5.1 New SAI counter APIs